Kawasaki disease

 Risk factors

-Three things are known to increase a child's risk of developing Kawasaki disease.
+Three things are known to raise a child's risk of Kawasaki disease.

 - Age.
-Children under 5 years old are at highest risk of Kawasaki disease.
+Children under 5 years old are at highest risk of the condition.

-- Sex.
+- Sex assigned at birth.
 Children who are assigned male at birth are slightly more likely to get Kawasaki disease.

-- Ethnicity.
+- Race and ethnicity.
 Children of Asian or Pacific Islander descent have higher rates of Kawasaki disease.

-Kawasaki disease tends to occur seasonally.
+The condition tends to occur during certain seasons.
 In North America and countries with like climates, it most often happens in the winter and early spring.

 Complications

 Kawasaki disease is a leading cause of heart disease in children who live in developed countries.
-But, with treatment, few children have lasting damage.
+But with treatment, few children have lasting health concerns.

 Heart complications include:

-- Swelling of blood vessels, most often the arteries that send blood to the heart.
+- Dilation or enlargement of blood vessels, most often the arteries that send blood to the heart.

 - Swelling of the heart muscle.

-Rarely, for children who get heart artery problems, Kawasaki disease can cause death.
+Rarely, for children who get heart artery conditions, Kawasaki disease can cause death.

 Diagnosis

-There's no single test to diagnose Kawasaki disease.
-Diagnosis involves ruling out other diseases that cause the same symptoms.
+There's no single test to find out whether your child has Kawasaki disease.
+Diagnosis involves ruling out other diseases that cause similar symptoms.
 These diseases include:

-- Stevens-Johnson syndrome — a disorder of the mucous membranes.
+- Stevens-Johnson syndrome, a rare condition of the skin and mucous membranes.

 - Some illnesses caused by ticks, such as Rocky Mountain spotted fever.

-A member of your child's healthcare team will do an exam and order blood and urine tests to help in the diagnosis.
+A member of your child's healthcare team does an exam and orders blood and urine tests to help find the cause of the symptoms.
 Tests might include:

 - Blood tests.
 Blood tests help rule out other diseases and check blood cell count.
 A high white blood cell count, anemia and inflammation are signs of Kawasaki disease.

 - Echocardiogram.
 This test uses sound waves to make pictures of the heart in motion.
-It sees how blood flows through the heart and heart valves.
+It helps healthcare professionals see how blood flows through the heart and heart valves.
 An echocardiogram shows how well the heart is working.
-It also can help see problems with the heart arteries.
+It also can help find changes in the heart arteries.

 Treatment